Last Updated on April 16, 2026

 There is no separate customs form.
 There is only one form required for entry to Jamaica.

-The customs form and the immigration form are combined on the C5 form.
+The customs declaration and immigration form are combined into the single C5 Jamaica form.
 On the physical form, the immigration form is on the front and the customs form is on the back.

 When should you fill out the C5 form, Jamaica immigration form